Tony Eason: Super Bowl XX season (1985)

-The Patriots made their first appearance in a Super Bowl in franchise history that year, meeting the Chicago Bears with Jim McMahon and Walter Payton.
-The Bears' famed 46 defense defeated Eason and the Patriots in Super Bowl XX, and Eason became the first starting quarterback in Super Bowl history not to complete a pass, going 0-for-6, and was sacked three times.
-Eason was replaced with Steve Grogan, but the Patriots still lost the game, by a final score of 46–10, which was the largest winning margin of any Super Bowl up to that time.
+The Patriots made their first appearance in a Super Bowl in franchise history that year, meeting the Chicago Bears with Jim McMahon, Richard Dent, and Walter Payton.
+The Bears' famed 46 defense defeated Eason and the Patriots in Super Bowl XX, the Bears defense sacked Eason three times for 28 yards.
+He became the first and so far only starting quarterback in Super Bowl history to not have a pass completion, finishing 0-for-6 with no interceptions for a passer rating of 39.6, and was sacked three times.
+With the Patriots trailing the Bears 20-3 Eason was replaced with veteran Steve Grogan, but the Patriots still lost the game, by the final score of 46–10, which at the time was the largest winning margin of any Super Bowl.
+Famed lineman John Hannah stated his preference for Grogan over Eason stating, "Tony should wear a skirt instead of a uniform.
+When he was hurt before we played the Bears in the Super Bowl, we were hoping he’d stay hurt so Steve could play."
+Eason was later stated to have a fever of 101 with what was stated to be a "viral infection."
+Berry stated that he took out an uncomfortable Eason for Grogan as what he thought was a good move with the score at 20–3.

 In 2008, ESPN ranked Eason's performance as the worst (82nd out of 82) in the history of the Super Bowl, noting, "In addition to his awful passing stats, he lost a fumble and not surprisingly was yanked in the second quarter."

-New York Jets

-Eason was claimed off waivers by the New York Jets during the 1989 NFL season, after Eason refused to take a cut in pay after he was demoted to fourth-string on New England's roster.
-He appeared in 18 games for the Jets in the 1989 and 1990 seasons, but only two as a starter.